quixio/quix-docs/docs/cli/cli-add-transform.md

 !!! tip

-    In your test program, you could have obtained the topic to read from the local `.env` file, rather than hard coding it, you'd load it with code similar to the following: `topic = app.topic(os.environ["output"])`.
+    In your test program, you could have loaded the topic to read from the local `.env` file, rather than hard coding it.
+You'd load it with code such as the following: `topic = app.topic(os.environ["output"])`.
+This would enable you perhaps use the same test code in multiple applications, without needed to edit the code to change the topic name.

 ## Next step